StefKors/gatsby/pages/colofon/colofon.md

-This website and all interations before it, wouldn't have existed without [Victoria Douka-Doukopoulou](http://dkdkpl.com/).
-She always manages to formulate the ideas in my head and turn it into writing.
+This website and all iterations beforehand, wouldn't have existed without [Victoria Douka-Doukopoulou](http://dkdkpl.com/).
+She somehow always manages to extract the ideas out my of head and formulate them into coherent sentences.
 For this, her unrelenting support and love, I'm immensely grateful.